TallyLintDAO/tallylint/README.md

-## Tax Lint : Your personal cryptocurrency tax helper
+## Tally Lint : Your IC coin tracker

 Try it here: 🧭
 https://vresg-vyaaa-aaaag-qcj2q-cai.icp0.io/

 ## Key Features⚓

-### Manage Tax Info 📜
+### Manage Asset Info 📜

-TaxLint is designed to help users who use ICP more easily count and manage their tax information.
-With taxlint, users will be able to record, track and calculate tax information related to their transactions and assets in the IC ecosystem.
+Are you troubled by how to check your assets?
+Still worried about how to track your profits?

+TallyLint counts the profits of transaction for you.

 ### Auto Calculate Tax Result🛩️